m-mwangi/STEMinate_Web_App/README.md

 This command will start the application, ensuring the server and the database are connected.
 You can access it at http://127.0.0.1:8000/ in your web browser.

+# The App:
+One can then interact with the app at the homepage, where you can register as a user.
+Later, one can navigate to profile and you have the choice to make updates to your profile to help with the mentor-mentee matching.

+Then you navigate to the find matches, where you look at different people and the probability of being the right match.

+After finding a match, you can message her on the message section and start connection.